 Biking alongside the arches of the aqueduct, we finally found ourselves at the temple-cistern.
 Back in those days, this neoclassical cistern collected water from the natural springs and directed them towards the city.

-My Verdict of the Biking Experience
+My Verdict of the Biking Experience in Tuscany

 Despite being a rather crappy biker, I thoroughly enjoyed the biking experience – it was a great way to see the countryside and it was a good balance between adventure and leisure.